ljfp/lautanette/README.md

 # Lautanette

-Community-maintained fork of Francinette.
-See CREDITS.md for acknowledgments.
-This fork modernizes the codebase, removes submodules by bundling tests in-repo, and updates installer URLs.
+Community-maintained continuation of [Francinette](https://github.com/xicodomingues/francinette).
+This project picks up where the original left off: keeping the tool maintained, modernizing the codebase, removing submodules by bundling tests in-repo, and updating installer URLs.
+See `CREDITS.md` for detailed acknowledgments and legacy attributions.

-## :exclamation: This repo is long abandoned.
-It's probably way out of date, and does not work on newer systems.
-Please seek other alternatives. :exclamation:
+## Background

+The original Francinette repository went unmaintained for a stretch in early 2025.
+Lautanette exists to continue that work under active stewardship, ensuring the tester keeps up with new operating systems, dependency updates, and the evolving 42 curriculum.
+If you were previously directed to "seek other alternatives," that notice no longer applies—this fork *is* the maintained successor.

 # Also: write your own tests!!
 #

 An easy to use testing framework for the 42 projects.

-Use `lautanette` or `paco` inside a project folder to run it.
+Use `lautanette` inside a project folder to run it.

 Currently has tests for: `libft`, `ft_printf`, `get_next_line`, `minitalk` and `pipex`.

-`Lautanette` is only tested and confirmed to work on MacOS on non ARM chips.
-Some testers may work on Linux and ARM, but I give no guaranties of any test working or even compiling.
+`Lautanette` is only tested and confirmed to work on GNU/Linux systems running on CPUs with x86_64 instructions set.

 ## :exclamation: Important note: